How to Get Your Series 6 License

-You will have one hundred thirty-five (135) minutes to answer 100 multiple choice questions.
+You will have ninety (90) minutes to answer 50 multiple choice questions.
 70% correct answers is a passing score.
+The exam costs $40.

 Be prepared to see double negative questions, charts, consumer scenarios, and many other types of questions on this exam.

 There are many types of study materials available for all types of learners.